-Money can punch us in the gut when we least need it.
-But while I already argued a few months back that excessive focus on our finances can do more harm than good, I inadvertently neglected an important point.
-It’s not just focusing on our own finances that does harm; it’s focusing on others.
+Yes, an excessive focus on our finances can do more harm than good.
+But it’s not just focusing on our own finances that does harm; it’s focusing on others.

 There’s an old tale about a frog and a firefly by José Ingenieros.
 A frog sees a firefly dazzling on top of some reeds and works itself into an uncontrollable state.
 Eventually, seeing no other alternative, he jumps on top of the firefly and covers it with his cold belly.
 The innocent firefly then asks the frog, “why do you cover me?”.
 The frog responds simply: “why do you shine?”